 The second and probably the probably most common option amongst backpackers here is to descend down toward Lonesome lake and camp in the meadows on the south and east sides of the lake.
 Many of the campsites on the south side are nice and spacious and have nice meadow views.
 Campsites on the east side of the lake are much more forested which can be nice, however, your views of the Cirque all be very limited.

 The last option is to camp out where climbers camp to climb different summits in the Cirque.
 This spot is what many refer to as the Cirque meadows due to its proximity to Cirque Lake itself.
 There are endless different spots to camp in this area but all of them are absolutely stunning since you are nestled in the center of looming granite towers in all directions.
 By camping here, you have the option to day hike out to Cirque Lake and Hidden Lake which are both otherworldly beautiful.
 Keep in mind that to get to these campsites, you’ll need to stay left at the climbers trail at Arrowhead Lake.
 See trail guide below for more details.

 Technically, you are allowed to build campfires in the cirque but try to only use existing fire rings.
 Fires are partially discouraged in the Cirque, mainly because there isn’t much wood to burn.

-If you do build a fire, make sure to keep it small and put it all the wya out before leaving it unattended.
+If you do build a fire, make sure to keep it small and put it ALL THE WAY out before leaving it unattended.
 Trust me, I’ve learned this the hard way that fires you think are out are not actually.
-It’s not out until you’ve drown it with water!
+It’s not out until you’ve drowned it with water!

 Related blog – 10 Best Hikes in Grand Teton National Park